 I had it in the backseat of Roger Avary’s black Mercedes parked at some restaurant or nightclub in Nice, France.

 Roger Avary is my cousin.
 He had a black Mercedes with diplomatic plates.
-He drove like a maniac and I was with him on more than one occasion where he was driving under the influence.

 Now that I think about it, it was New Year's Eve.
 Sometime in the mid-90s.

 I'm wondering if there is a limit to the size of a web page.

 The point of the story is I had my journal in a leather satchel in the backseat of Roger Avary's black Mercedes and he also had his laptop in a bag in back.

 We went in to get something to eat or drink.

 Maybe it was the wrap party for Mr. Stitch, I forget.
 Maybe this was on New Year's Eve.